zzzrrrxxx/-Learning-C-simple/README.md

 In this repository, we start with using C++ to print "helloworld" on the console, and step by step learn the knowledge of C++ programming from pointer, generic algorithm and object-oriented.

-This tutorial is entirely for beginners, veterans please skip it.
+This tutorial is entirely for beginners, pro please skip it.

 Outline:
 1. How to print 1 HelloWorld with C++?